Alexivkov/WebDeveloper-2021/README.md

  A Packet's Tale.
 How Does the Internet Work? - World Science Festival - https://www.youtube.com/watch?v=ewrBalT_eBM

- книга Эндрю Блам - Сеть. Как устроен и как работает Интернет (2014)
+ Book Andew Blam - Tubes: A Journey to the center of the internet (2014)

  1.2 What is HTTP ?